SEARCH

 Also, don’t forget about indoor flowers.
 If any houseplants are producing a lot of flowers, snip off a few and press those too.

-1Traditional Flower Press and The Book Method
+1Traditional Flower Press and Heavy Book Methods

 I group these two together because they’re essentially the same.
 This is the slowest—but completely reliable—method, taking a few weeks for the plants to dry.